 38 billion in health financing in 2020.
 What does TOSSD show on health expenditures?

+The COVID-19 pandemic has underscored the need for increased, more targeted global investments in the health components of the Sustainable Development Goals (SDGs).
 How much external financing do developing countries receive for health?
 How do developing countries co-operate with each other to strengthen their health capacities?
 How much support go to international public goods, such pandemic preparedness and response?
 Are public investments in health R&D aligned to the need to provide fair and global access to health technologies?
-These are key public policy questions that need an integrated, coherent, global response.
+These are key public policy questions that need an integrated, coherent, global response. |

 The Total Official Support for Sustainable Development (TOSSD) measure fills some of these information gaps.